Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Proposed Photonic Tensor Core Design

-To support MM between dynamic input operands, it is essential to have a design that supports a straightforward operand mapping scheme and high-speed device programming.
-Motivated by the design in~\cite{NP_DATE2021_Gu}, we introduce a dynamic optical dot-product engine called \oDot, based on coherent light interference.
-Figure~\ref{fig:photonic_arch}(a) depicts the structure of the optical dot-product engine that computes the dot product between two optical signals or vectors $\textbf{x}$ and $\textbf{y}$.
-Unlike previous ONNs where one operand is mapped onto the circuit transmission that may need the extra operand decomposition step, our design directly encodes full-range dynamic input operands as high-speed coherent optical signals using Mach-Zehnder modulators (MZMs).
-Specifically, each pair of elements $x_i$ and $y_i$ in the two vectors is encoded in the light magnitude and phase at a unique wavelength.
-As discussed in Section~\ref{subsec:basics}, given the input light $E_{in}$ with a magnitude of 1, the electric field at the output port of MZM is expressed as,

-which allows for a full encoding range of $[-1, 1]$ by tuning $\theta \in [0, \pi]$ to change the MZM transmission.
-The coherent interference mechanism in \oDot enables the representation of sign information using the signal phases.
-In this work, we assume using MZM with a linear response, where the modulated output is proportional to the modulation power.

-To perform optical multiplication, we leverage the directional coupler (DC) to enable coherent light interference.
-In \oDot, we put a $-\pi/2$ phase shifter (PS) on the upper left port of a $50:50$ DC shown in Figure \ref{fig:photonic_arch}(a).
-By shining the light signal carrying $x_i$ and $y_i$ through the proposed photonic engine, the outputs at the right and left output ports of the DC, $z_i^0$ and $z_i^1$ can be computed as,
+To perform optical dot-product between vectors $\mathbf{x}$ and $\mathbf{y}$, we design a \oDot based on coherent interference shown in Figure~\ref{fig:photonic_arch}(a).
+We employ the wavelength-division multiplexing (WDM) technique and encode each input pairs $(x_i, y_i)$ in the same wavelength $\lambda_i$.
+We input the WDM light signals carrying $\mathbf{x}$ and $\mathbf{y}$ through the two arms of $50:50$ directional coupler (DC) with a $-90^{\circ}$ phase shifter (PS) on DC's upper left port.
+Considering each input pair $(x_i, y_i)$ at the same wavelength, the outputs at the right and left output ports of the DC, $z_i^0$ and $z_i^1$ can be computed as,